ChainXim-Team/ChainXim/simulation-example.en.md

 The figure below illustrates the variation of system throughput with the average computing power of a single node.
 As can be observed, the throughput increases correspondingly with the enhancement in computing power:

+---
+Throughput variation with average node computing power

 ![miningpower-throughput](doc/miningpower-throughput.png)

 ### 4. Fork Rate under Different Mining Difficulty Targets

-This example demonstrates the operational mechanism of the topological network module.
-The topological network considers specific nodes and edges.
-By configuring the node connections as a ring topology and assuming that messages on each edge can be transmitted within a single round, the network's message transmission route can be easily determined.
-In this scenario, an approximate solution for the fork rate can be derived through theoretical models for cross-verification.
-The specific parameter settings are as follows:
+ChainXim's topology network component can simulate network topologies composed of nodes and edges, enabling more concrete network emulation.
+This example demonstrates the usage of this component.
+By connecting nodes in a ring topology and configuring a block size that can be fully propagated within a single round, deterministic network latency conditions are ensured, allowing the theoretical model's approximate solution for fork rate to be used as a reference for validation.

 - Rounds: 4000000
 - Number of miners: 32